Beach Fishing For Salmon: Gear And Methods

 Be observant before and while you fish.

-Before you make your first cast, take a moment to observe your surroundings.
-Step back and look for signs of fish in the water.
+Before I make my first cast, I take a moment to observe my surroundings.
+I step back and look for signs of fish in the water.
 They might be swimming close to the shore, and it’s essential not to spook them by wading too close.

 Pink salmon often reveal their dorsal fins above the water, while baitfish leaping out of the water indicates that salmon are feeding beneath the surface.